SpongePowered/SpongeDocs/source/plugin/project/gradle.rst

 * Set your project to compile with Java 8
 * Add Sponge's Maven repository (and Maven Central)
 * Set up a plugin with the project name in lower case as **plugin ID**
-* Automatically includes the project name, description and version in :doc:`/plugin/plugin-meta`.
+* Automatically includes the project name, description and :doc:`version <../project/version-numbers>` in :doc:`/plugin/plugin-meta`.

 Manually setting the plugin ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~